Your Guide to Wearing Makeup After Blepharoplasty

 What is Double Eyelid Surgery?

-Double eyelid surgery is another cosmetic eyelid procedure that specifically treats eyelids without any creases, known as a monolid or single lid.
-While this is not a medical condition, some wish to treat it to allow their eyes to look larger or improve symmetry if only one eyelid is monolid while the other is double.
-One of the common desired outcomes of this surgery is for an easier application of makeup.
+Double eyelid surgery is another cosmetic eyelid procedure that specifically treats eyelids without creases, known as monolids or single lids.
+While this is not a medical condition, some wish to treat it to make their eyes appear larger or to improve symmetry when one eyelid is monolid and the other is double.
+One of the commonly desired outcomes of this surgery is easier application of makeup.

 How Long After Eyelid Surgery Can I Wear Makeup?

-While most eyelid surgeries recover within a week, the region will still be sensitive for several weeks following the procedure.
-In general, contacts should not be worn until the second week of recovery, and makeup should not be applied for a minimum of ten days following the procedure.
-However, waiting a few weeks following the surgery is still preferable.
-Here are some reasons why it’s important to wait for sufficient healing before applying makeup after eyelid surgery.
+It is generally recommended to avoid wearing contacts until the second week of recovery and to refrain from applying makeup for at least ten days following the procedure.
+However, waiting a few weeks is preferable to ensure thorough healing.
+Here’s why it’s important to wait for sufficient healing before applying makeup after eyelid surgery:

 Bacteria

-It is advised not apply to apply makeup with your fingers during the time of recovery.
-Additionally, bacteria thrive in makeup containers like mascara brushes and eyeliner tubes, and it is advised to toss these products every few months.
+It is advised not to apply makeup with your fingers during recovery.
+Additionally, bacteria thrive in makeup containers such as mascara brushes and eyeliner tubes, so it is advised to toss these products every few months.

 Pressure

 The pressing and pulling of makeup applications, from eyeliner to brushes, can apply pressure to the skin.
-This can cause incisions to become stretched and re-open, causing wound weeping, infection, delayed healing, and more noticeable scarring.
+This can cause incisions to stretch and reopen, leading to wound weeping, infection, delayed healing, and more noticeable scarring.

 Irritation